Michael Anderson

 Minnesota English Language Program

-Jon Gill holds a BA in linguistics and an MA in English as a second language from the University of Minnesota.
-He has taught ESL at the U of M and Saint Paul College, and made short visits to schools in Kyrgyzstan and Azerbaijan.
+Jon Gill holds a BA in linguistics and an MA in English as a Second Language from the University of Minnesota.
+He has taught ESL at the U of M and Saint Paul College, and he's made short visits to schools in central Asia.
 He is distracted by new languages and has dabbled in as many as 16.
-His travels and military experience have brought him to 24 countries and most of the US.
-Jon enjoys spending time with his wife and four children, backpacking, taking road trips, running marathons and triathlons, performing as a juggler and musician, or just curling up with a classic book.
+His travels and military experience have brought him to 24 countries and most of the United States.
+He has also moonlighted as a server and bartender for more than 20 years.
+Jon enjoys spending time with his wife and four children, backpacking, taking road trips, smoking meats, sampling drinks, performing as a juggler and musician, or just curling up with a classic book.

 LeeAnne Godfrey